How Long do I have to Wait to Expunge or Set Aside a Conviction in Oregon?

 How Long Does it take to Set Aside or Expunge a Conviction in Oregon?

 It takes four to six months after the paperwork is filed to set aside or expunge most convictions in Oregon.
 Some counties are faster than others.
 Once the court paperwork is filed, it triggers a process to make sure the applicant is eligible for the expungements requested.
-The majority of the time is spent waiting on a nation-wide, comprehensive background conducted by the Oregon State Police.
+The majority of the time is spent waiting on a nation-wide, comprehensive background check conducted by the Oregon State Police.

-Once the background check is complete, the District Attorney reviews the complete file and provides a position of support or opposition.
-If the District Attorney does not oppose our motion, the expungement is generally granted without a hearing.
+Once the background check is complete, the district attorney reviews the complete file and provides a position of support or opposition.
+If the district attorney does not oppose our motion, the expungement is generally granted without a hearing.

 There is usually no guesswork about eligibility if you and your attorney properly investigated your case.
 Our goal with your initial consultation and our background investigation is to be confident about your eligibility.
 We do our best to catch issues before your time or money are wasted.
-By doing this work upfront, our clients almost never end up in a hearing for their expungement.
+By doing this work up front, our clients almost never end up in a hearing for their expungement.